DiamondArt/beta-01-E02/readme.md

 export the function `min` that returns the smallest of the two given number arguments.

+#### `sign`
+export the function `sign` that takes one number argument and return 1 if the number is positive, -1 if then number is negative and 0 if the number is exactly 0

-#### `positive`
+#### `sameSign`
-export the function `positive` that takes two number arguments and returns true if when multiplied they should return a positive number.
+export the function `sameSign` that takes two number arguments and returns true if they have the same sign.

 #### `multiply`
 export the function `multiply` that takes two number arguments